syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 # Overview
 Deploy a custom AWS Systems Manager Automation runbook that automatically domain joins or unjoin from an [Active Directory (AD) domain](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
 This runbook can be used with on-premises AD, self-managed AD running on [Amazon Elastic Compute Cloud (Amazon EC2) Windows instances](https://aws.amazon.com/windows/products/ec2/), or [AWS Managed Microsoft AD](https://aws.amazon.com/directoryservice/) and can be executed manually or automatically with services such as [Amazon EventBridge](https://aws.amazon.com/eventbridge/) or [AWS Lambda](https://aws.amazon.com/lambda/).
 The runbook leverages parameters stored in AWS Systems Manager Parameter Store.
 In particular, 4 parameters are created that include the AD domain name, AD domain username, AD domain user's password, and a specific Organizational Unit (OU) in AD.

+## The Automation runbook workflow
+There are currently 9 steps in total in the Automation workflow.
+Below are descriptions of the key steps and how they factor into the AD domain join/unjoin activities.
+1. **assertInstanceIsWindows** - The runbook first checks if the EC2 instance is running Windows and will only continue if the platform is Windows.
+2. **chooseDomainJoinActivity** - This is the crucial activity, where a user selects which activity they want to execute automatically: join an AD domain or unjoin from an AD domain.
+  - Determined from the **DomainJoinActivity** parameter.
+  - If the domain join/unjoin are scaled from Auto Scaling, the activities are passed from the **LifeCycleTransition** parameter.
+    - **autoscaling:EC2_INSTANCE_LAUNCHING** triggers a join.
+    - **autoscaling:EC2_INSTANCE_TERMINATING** triggers an unjoin.
+3. **joinDomain** & **unjoinADEC2Tag** - PowerShell to domain join or unjoin are  on the EC2 instances locally, respectively.
+For either a successful domain join or unjoin, the instance is tagged and restarted.
+  - The tagging steps are **joinADEC2Tag** and **unjoinADEC2Tag**.
+  - The PowerShell is wrapped in ```try``` and ```catch``` blocks.
+To learn more, visit [about_Try_Catch_Finally](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_try_catch_finally?view=powershell-7.2).
+  - If either a domain join/unjoin fails, a **Failed** status is returned, the EC2 instance is tagged to reflect the failure (**failADEC2Tag**), and the EC2 instance is stopped.
+  > The failures from the PowerShell are outputted and displayed in the Systems Manager Automation executions console.
+Users can troubleshoot the domain join/unjoin failures based on these common errors.
+Further enhancements can be made by additionally outputting the failures to [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) in custom [log groups created by Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-rc-setting-up-cwlogs.html).
+To learn more about log groups, visit the [AWS documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html).

 # Deploy the Automation runbook and parameters
 To deploy the runbook and parameters automatically, download and save the AWS CloudFormation template from Github, [**cfn-create-ssm-automation-parameters-adjoin.template**](templates/cloudformation/cfn-create-ssm-automation-parameters-adjoin.template), and save it locally to your computer to create a new CloudFormation stack.
 Creating a new stack will simplify the deployment of the Automation runbook and create the appropriate parameters to perform the AD join/unjoin activities automatically.
 To learn more about CloudFormation stack creation, visit the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html#GettingStarted.Walkthrough.createstack).